 Increase Audience Participation

-The more you can increase audience participation, the better all of your social media posts will do.
-You want to do everything you can increase organic engagement on your posts, even if you’re going to run ads to them.
+The more you can increase audience participation, the better all your social media posts will do.
+You want to do everything you can to increase organic engagement on your posts, even if you’re going to run ads to them.
 There are a few key ways to do this.

 Tagging your location is another good way to increase engagement on a post and get more people seeing it.

 Relevant hashtags are especially important on Instagram.
 You can use up to 30 hashtags per Instagram post, but it’s important that you don’t use the same hashtags for every post.
 On Facebook and Twitter, three to five hashtags per post is usually adequate.